dyladan/dyladan.me/posts/shuffle.md

 The Naive Shuffle Algorithm
 ===========================

-As programmers, we are often told never to write code that someone else has written for us.
-Using a library function usually means gains in productivity, as well as some level of code quality guarantee.
-Usually this is enough, but sometimes we decide to go ahead and reimplement something anyways.
-The other day, someone asked me why this is a bad idea.
-This blog post is an attempt at an answer to this question.
+### Aside from saving time, why are programmers always told not to write code
+that has been written for us?

 Imagine you were writing an application in which you needed to shuffle a string.
 Instead of looking up the standard library function, you decided to